Applications to the major are accepted twice each academic year, at the start of fall and spring semesters.

 Session to be declared.

 Students who plan to submit an application must attend or watch a required Premajor Information Session.
-SJMC advising staff will give you information about the major, the three program tracks and the application process itself.
+HSJMC advising staff will give you information about the major, the three program tracks and the application process itself.

 Major handbooks provide comprehensive overviews of each track and will be most helpful when completing Step 3: Sample Major Program Plan/Timeline.